Mootikins/FreeplayILI9341/README.md

 * fbcpZero.sh : init.d script that handle start, stop, status, restart, reload, force-reload
 * install.sh : main install script (run this first)
 * installCM3.sh : install script - this is a selectable item in the install.sh script
+* installCM4.sh : install script - this is a selectable item in the install.sh script
 * installZero.sh : install script - this is a selectable item in the install.sh script
 * uninstall.sh : uninstall script - this is a selectable item in the install.sh script